habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo yum install -y wakame-vdc-webui-vmapp-config

 #### Reboot to load OpenVZ kernel

 These Wakame-vdc packages have installed OpenVZ as a dependency.
 OpenVZ runs on a custom kernel.
-Restart so that kernel gets loaded.
+Reboot your machine so that kernel gets loaded.

 #### Configuration

-By default Wakame-vdc's upstart jobs require an environment variable `RUN=yes` to be set.
+By default Wakame-vdc's [upstart jobs](http://upstart.ubuntu.com) require an environment variable `RUN=yes` to be set.
 We can set it right now in the `/etc/default/vdc-*` scripts so we don't have to worry about it when starting services any more.

     sudo sed -i -e 's/^#\(RUN=yes\)/\1/' /etc/default/vdc-*